 95. Public speaker: Do you love to talk and dream of being on stage?
 Congrats, you, too, can be a public speaker!

 Public speaking is the art of giving speeches, presentations, keynotes, and other activities that put you up on stage in front of an audience.

 With charisma, confidence, and a ton of practice, you can make money as a public speaker.

 96. Rain gutter cleaning: It rains everywhere, gutters fill up, and someone has to keep the channels clear, so the water drains properly.

 If you’re the handywoman type who doesn’t mind outdoor jobs, offering to clean other peoples’ rain gutters will earn you some extra money and their gratitude for taking the job off their hands.

 97. Raw land flipping: Much like car flipping, you buy a piece of land and resell it at a higher price.

 Tip: Read this post from The PENNY HOARDER on flipping land and consider putting your savings to work.

 98. Real estate wholesaling: We’ve talked about flipping cars and land, so let’s talk about property flipping!

-Real estate wholesaling is buying a property and reselling it for higher value.
-You might sell it to someone who wants to fix it up and resell to someone else, or you might fix it up yourself and then resell it.
+Real estate wholesaling is buying a property and reselling it for a higher value.
+You might sell it to someone who wants to fix it up and resell it to someone else, or you might fix it up yourself and then resell it.